localleon/barco-slm-network/README.md

 This Project implements the most important functions of Barcos Serial Communication Protocol for LCD-DLP Projectors.
 Its written in Golang and provides you with an Rest API and an sACN Interface for controlling it from Devices like an GrandMa2.
+This was only tested on a Barco SLM R6 Performer, but should support more modells.

 ## Usage
 ### Setup on the Barco Beamer